kevin-chalmers/set08103/lectures/lecture02/README.md

 # Lecture 02: Team Forming

-- [ ] Need to add something on Scrum.
+- [ ] TODO: Need to add something on Scrum.

 This lecture will be used to form the teams to undertake the assessment.